Interdisciplinary Perspectives on Moral Injury and Military Veterans:

-The event will be held at Le Moyne College, in order to honor and build on the partnership between SU and Le Moyne in addressing moral injury thus far.
-Parking is nearby and free.
+The event was held at Le Moyne College, in order to honor and build on the partnership between SU and Le Moyne in addressing moral injury thus far.
+Parking was nearby and free for all.

-This colloquium will bring together scholars, military veterans, students, and other interested members of the Syracuse community to brainstorm questions and ideas about Moral Injury and military veterans, helping to set research directions for the future.
-This event is presented by The Moral Injury Project, and funded by the Sanzone Center for Catholic Studies and Theological Reflection at Le Moyne College.
-Refreshments will be provided.
+This colloquium brought together scholars, military veterans, students, and other interested members of the Syracuse community to brainstorm questions and ideas about Moral Injury and military veterans, helping to set research directions for the future.
+This event was presented by The Moral Injury Project, and funded by the Sanzone Center for Catholic Studies and Theological Reflection at Le Moyne College.
+Refreshments were provided for all participants.